BlindspotSoftware/dutctl/README.md

-# dutctl
+# DUT Controll
-DUT Control is an abstraction layer for remote hardware access.
+Device-under-Test (DUT) Control is an abstraction layer for remote hardware access.

 For details on the system architecture see [docs](./docs).